bmmanson/spaceboomV1/README.md

 - Google Maps API integration to get names for locations of messages
 - App still sends user's coordinates to the server even when the app is only running in the background
 - Notifications work
+- Fixed the final remaining known bugs

 ### Features to be implemented
-- Fix a few minor bugs
+- Add icons/launch screen in xCode
 - Deploy an instance of the server using Heroku
-- Add icons/launch screen in xCode
 - Submit to the App Store for review